Palakorn-Voramongkol/golang-krakend-keycloak-rbac/README.md

 ---

-Here's the **adjusted and clarified version** of your RBAC section to avoid redundancy, cleanly present the **multi-permission example**, and align better with the rest of your documentation:

----

 ## 🔐 RBAC: Role-Based Access Control

 RBAC is enforced by the backend using JWT claims and role-permission mappings stored in **MongoDB**.
 Each role can contain multiple permissions, which define what the user can access based on **path**, **region**, and **country-level** rules.